 If we flash-forward to our times, we find that crime fiction has become one of the most widely available forms of storytelling and as such it is both a powerful catalyst of global imagination and a privileged framework for the interpretation of society.
 Crime stories are a vehicle for cultural exchange in the broadest of senses.
 They move with apparent ease from one country to the next, in and out of different languages, and they are also reproduced and recreated through various cultural media.
 Stories of crimes and criminals surround us as news items in the mass media, novels, radio dramas, motion pictures, TV films and series, and videogames, with interesting and increasingly more intertwined phenomena of reciprocal interference.
 This simultaneous and global interplay has been dramatically enhanced by the digital revolution.
 Novels and short stories are immediately available all over the world in their original versions and in translation beyond the limits imposed by traditional, national distribution markets.
 Similarly, movies and TV series can be accessed everywhere thanks to the international providers of streaming, many of which thrive thanks to stories of crime in their various subgenres.
 Furthermore, narratives are also created specifically for online readers and, more increasingly, in collaboration with them (Thomas 2010).

-Chronologically, the main focus is on contemporaneity (post 2000), with the exception of the first section, Translation as re-signification of foreign cultures: English, American, and Swedish Crime Fiction in France, that, fulfilling an introductory function, privileges longer-term phenomena in order to look at 'the way in which institutions contribute to the process of selection, production and distribution of translated texts' (Wolf 2014, p.
+Chronologically, the main focus is on contemporaneity (post 2000).
+The only exception is represented by the first section, Translation as re-signification of foreign cultures: English, American, and Swedish Crime Fiction in France, that fulfils an introductory function and privileges longer-term phenomena in order to look at 'the way in which institutions contribute to the process of selection, production and distribution of translated texts' (Wolf 2014, p.
 10).
 Armstrong and Grydehøj step back respectively to the 1930/1940s and the 1970/1990s to discuss the different phases through which French literary institutions negotiated the import and adaptation to national literary conventions of foreign crime fiction.
-In ‘Genre, style and culture in the translation into French of popular fiction’, Armstrong's exploration of the changes in translation styles and editorial collocation of novels by Ian Fleming and Dashiel Hammett is the springboard for a discussion of nation-specific ranking and values attributed to 'popular', 'middlebrow', and 'highbrow' culture, and especially of the upward or downward levelling strategies operated by cultural entrepreneurs via translation.
-Taking as a starting-point George Orwell's definition of the 'good-bad book' – 'the kind of book that has no literary pretensions but which remains readable when more serious productions have perished’, see below, p.
-XX– and contrasting the French and the British cultural contexts, Armstrong also highlights the sometimes hidden link between aesthetic judgments and socio-political values in their culture-specific dimension, and thus their difficult translatability.
+In ‘Genre, style and culture in the translation into French of popular fiction’, Armstrong explores the changes in translation styles and editorial collocation of novels by Ian Fleming and Dashiel Hammett; his analysis is the springboard for a discussion of nation-specific ranking and values attributed to 'popular', 'middlebrow', and 'highbrow' culture, and especially of the upward or downward levelling strategies operated by cultural entrepreneurs via translation.
+Taking as a starting-point George Orwell's definition of the 'good-bad book' – 'the kind of book that has no literary pretensions but which remains readable when more serious productions have perished’, (Orwell 1968, p.
+19) – and contrasting the French and the British cultural contexts, Armstrong also highlights the sometimes hidden link between aesthetic judgments and socio-political values in their culture-specific dimension, and thus their difficult translatability.

-The retelling and relocation of crime stories as a framework for gender-oriented social criticism is the focus of the second section of the volume, Moving East: gender and national power imbalances, in which Vallorani and Pasolini analyse two texts from the 2000s that share the Western gaze, the Eastern setting, and the trope of the violated female body – a traditional theme in crime fiction, at least since the hard-boiled school.
+The retelling and relocation of crime stories as a framework for gender-oriented social criticism is the focus of the second section of the volume, Moving East: gender and national power imbalances.
+Here, Vallorani and Pasolini analyse two texts from the 2000s that share the Western gaze, the Eastern setting, and the trope of the violated female body – a traditional theme in crime fiction, at least since the hard-boiled school.
 In 'Clean flesh pages.
 The (female) body of the Empire in David Peace', Vallorani explores the twentieth-century rewriting of the nineteenth-century criminal archetype of Jack the Ripper by the English writer David Peace in the novel Tokyo Year Zero (2007), with a specific focus on the acceptance and subversion of rules and norms of femininity.
-Coming after the Red Riding Quartet, Peace’s series inspired by the killing of sex workers in Yorkshire in the 1970s, Tokyo Year Zero superimposes the Ripper paradigm on the real story of a serial killer of sex workers in 1945 Tokyo in the immediate aftermath of military defeat, the crumbling of empire and perceived national disgrace.
-Peace's combination of 're-citing' and 're-siting' of the Ripper's story is scrutinised, with special focus on the bodies of the sex workers, silent and marginal in life but brought under the spotlight after death.
-In 1888 London as in 1945 Tokyo, official investigations are a smokescreen, and the sex workers’ corpses are brought to the fore and exposed in order to hide unspeakable truths for the greater good of the nation.
-In a reading informed by Michel Foucault's idea of the self-disciplined body, by Judith Butler's interpretation of gender as social performance, and by Peter Brook's theory on the desire to know the body as a powerful dynamic of storytelling, Vallorani interprets the corpse of the sex worker in Peace's novel as a surface in which truths are inscribed in the forms of hieroglyphs to be deciphered, 'where the skin is intended as a clean page of flesh where the contradictions of empire are written in blood' (see below, p.XX).
+Coming after Peace’s series inspired by the killing of prostitutes in Yorkshire in the 1970s (Red Riding Quartet), Tokyo Year Zero superimposes the Ripper paradigm on the real story of a serial killer of prostitutes in 1945 Tokyo in the immediate aftermath of military defeat, the crumbling of empire and perceived national disgrace.
+Peace's combination of 're-citing' and 're-siting' of the Ripper's story is scrutinised, with special focus on the body of the prostitute, silent and marginal in life but brought under the spotlight after death.
+In 1888 London as in 1945 Tokyo, official investigations are a smokescreen, and the prostitutes' corpses are brought to the fore and exposed in order to hide unspeakable truths for the greater good of the nation.
+In a reading informed by Michel Foucault's idea of the self-disciplined body, by Judith Butler's interpretation of gender as social performance, and by Peter Brook's theory on the desire to know the body as a powerful dynamic of storytelling, Vallorani interprets the corpse of the prostitute in Peace's novel as a surface in which truths are inscribed in the forms of hieroglyphs to be deciphered, 'where the skin is intended as a clean page of flesh where the contradictions of empire are written in blood' (see Vallorani's paper in this volume).
 Issues of power imbalance involve both the male-female relation and the West-East opposition after the collapse of the Japanese empire.

-The last contribution to this volume, ‘Literature in the Departure Lounge: Market Influences and Literary Shapes in the Fiction of Jo Nesbø and Harlan Coben’, continues with the analysis of literary brands and of stories as transmedia mass cultural objects, i.e. [SG8] 'cultural object[s] that can be translated across linguistic, cultural, and social contexts' (Apter 2011, p.
+The last contribution to this volume, ‘Literature in the Departure Lounge: Market Influences and Literary Shapes in the Fiction of Jo Nesbø and Harlan Coben’, continues with the analysis of literary brands and of stories as transmedia mass cultural objects, i.e. 'cultural object[s] that can be translated across linguistic, cultural, and social contexts' (Apter 2011, p.
 1).
 In looking at these aggregated texts as 'franchise systems', Platten moves from the analysis of characters and plots to the construction of the author as a glamorous public persona and marketing tool.
-The chapter focuses on two bestselling authors (Norwegian and American), paying special attention to the Anglophone and Francophone reception of their novels, which expanded from literary texts, often serialised, to include TV and filmic adaptations.
+The chapter focuses on two bestselling authors, the Norwegian Jo Nesbø and the American Harlan Coben, paying special attention to the Anglophone and Francophone reception of their novels, which expanded from literary texts, often serialised, to include TV and filmic adaptations.
 Besides, the analysis shows how, although geo-centred and consequently branded in terms of 'otherness', contemporary global bestsellers are conceived from the outset for a global readership (with the emergence of an internationalised aesthetic), and then consequently marketed as cultural commodities for international readers.
 The fact that novelists write for almost immediate international reception (in the form of translations and media adaptations) is also shifting the genre's form and aims, as highlighted in the recent debate on the category of 'born translated books' in the age of world literature (Walkowitz 2015).
-Using novels by Jo Nesbø and Harlan Coben as case studies, combining a distant reading of macrophenomena with a close reading of texts and paratexts, and contrasting theorisations from Franco Moretti to Pierre Bourdieu, Platten foregrounds issues of canon making in the contemporary era, where the weight of scholars and cultural elites in the selection process is reduced on account of the increased influence of the market.
+The cases of Nesbø and Coben become case studies for an analysis that combines a distant reading of macrophenomena with a close reading of texts and paratexts, in a critical framework that contrasts theorisations from Franco Moretti to Pierre Bourdieu; the article foregrounds issues of canon making in the contemporary era, where the weight of scholars and cultural elites in the selection process is reduced on account of the increased influence of the market.